 And then there's wi-fi.
-And when I say wi-fi I mean a good, strong, robust, wide band-width, high capacity, every nook and cranny, super-fast broadband connection.
+And when I say wi-fi I mean a good, strong, robust, wide bandwidth, high capacity, every nook and cranny, super-fast broadband connection.
 Every good venue these days should have it – there’s simply no excuse not to.
 If it doesn’t then there’s also Etherlive – sort of broadband, to go!

-Every delegate should be tweeting, posting pictures and key-note quotes on Facebook, sharing new found knowledge on LinkedIn, bragging about the cool event they're at and generally instagraming, snap-chatting, trip advisdor-ing and What’s app-ing their way through the day - publicising your brand or product.
+Every delegate should be tweeting, posting pictures and key-note quotes on Facebook, sharing new found knowledge on LinkedIn, bragging about the cool event they're at and generally instagraming, snap-chatting, trip advisor-ing and What’s app-ing their way through the day - publicising your brand or product.
 Dedicated apps are becoming more and more popular too and can add a huge new dimension to your event.

-Again, a decent connection is crucial here because the best event apps work on day to day devices such as iPad minis or even iPhones and interactivity is key.
+Again, a decent connection is crucial here because the best event apps work on a day to day devices such as iPad minis or even iPhones and interactivity is key.
 We recently used a native app, preloaded onto iPads which enabled delegates to ask questions in real time and vote on topics raised by the speakers.
 What's more, delegates could then 'like' other delegates' ideas and even rate questions in order of personal relevance as well as take electronic notes (which were automatically emailed to them afterwards).
-As a result our 200 delegates asked a combined 480 questions which we answered personally (and via twitter using the hashtag of course - we're not stupid!)
+As a result, our 200 delegates asked a combined 480 questions which we answered personally (and via Twitter using the hashtag of course - we're not stupid!)
 See!
 It's brilliant.
 A cool, suitably inspiring and hi-tech conference venue is therefore absolutely crucial and decidedly not optional.

 Plus, your delegates need to be inspired to stay awake.
 All day!